steveswinsburg/oracle21c-docker/README.md

                   The data volume to use for the database.
                   Has to be writable by the Unix "oracle" (uid: 54321) user inside the container!
                   If omitted the database will not be persisted over container recreation.
-   -v /Users/<your-username>/path/to/store/db/files/:/opt/oracle/oradata
+   -v /path/to/store/db/files/:/opt/oracle/oradata
                   Mount the data volume into one of your local folders.
                   If omitted you might run into a "No disk space" issue at some point as your database keeps growing and docker does not resize its volume.
    -d:            Run in detached mode.
-You want this otherwise `Ctrl-C` will kill the container.
+You definitely want this, otherwise `Ctrl-C` will kill the container.
 ```

 Connecting to Oracle